Abstract / Description of output

 It is usually thought that during the seventh century, a formal split in the Irish Church had resulted in the creation of two rival factions: a “Roman party” of reform-minded ecclesiastics, and an “Irish party” intent instead on maintaining current practices.
-A partial record of their decades-long schism is thought to be preserved in the Irish canonical compilation, the "Collectio canonum Hibernensis", which attributes a substantial number of canons either to “Roman synods” or to “Irish synods,” and we have understood this to reflect a period in which the two groups had sought to advance their cause by holding separate synods from which their opponents were excluded.
-The foundations for this interpretation of the “Roman” and “Irish” canons of the "Hibernensis" were laid more than a century ago, and this article argues that more recent scholarship provides reasons for rethinking the hypothesis.
-The article focuses especially on one of the texts which the compilers of the "Hibernensis" understood to be the work of the “Romans” — a short text which has come to be known as the “Second Synod of St Patrick” — and argues that certain details within the text suggest an association with documents produced on the Continent, in the network of monasteries founded by the Irish "peregrinus" Columbanus.
-I suggest a new context for the creation of the “Second Synod of St Patrick,” and argue that this in turn offers a new way of thinking about the meaning of the “Roman synods” and “Irish synods” attested in the "Hibernensis".
+A partial record of their decades-long schism has been thought to be preserved in the Irish canonical compilation, the "Collectio canonum Hibernensis", which attributes a substantial number of canons either to “Roman synods” or to “Irish synods,” and we have understood this to reflect a period in which the two groups had sought to advance their cause by holding separate synods from which their opponents were excluded.
+The foundations for this interpretation of the “Roman” and “Irish” canons of the "Hibernensis" were laid more than a century ago, but more recent scholarship provides reasons for rethinking the hypothesis.
+The article focuses especially on one of the texts which the compilers of the "Hibernensis" understood to be the work of the “Romans” — a short text which has come to be known as the “Second Synod of St. Patrick” — and argues that certain details within the text suggest an association with documents produced on the Continent, in the network of monasteries founded by the Irish peregrinus Columbanus.
+I suggest a new context for the creation of the “Second Synod of St. Patrick,” and argue that this in turn offers a new way of thinking about the meaning of the “Roman synods” and “Irish synods” attested in the "Hibernensis".

 |Publication status||Accepted/In press - 14 May 2022|